Let’s talk about a phenomenon commonly discussed on the Left:

 Feminists will argue that this is merely self-serving behaviour: men are more polite, more giving, and more accommodating to attractive women because they have hopes of sleeping with them.
 My answer to this is so what?
 Not only is this nicer treatment not exclusively from men, but if someone goes out of their way to treat me nicely, I don’t really care why they’re doing it.
 The result is the same.
 I’d still be getting doors held for me, drinks bought for me, and help carrying heavy things.
 If I have to say “I’m flattered, but I’m afraid I’m not interested” a few times in exchange for almost universal better treatment, that’s a deal I’m more than willing to make.

 But what happens to this attractive woman when she hits her forties or fifties and the free drinks start to dry up?
 She starts to feel invisible or neglected.
 She worries that she’s done something wrong, or that her time is over, or that she’s not valued as a human being anymore.
-I can understand where the feminists are coming from, for the same reason I can understand how a white person interacts with a cop and doesn’t see what the big deal is.
+I can understand where the feminists are coming from, for the same reason I can understand how a white cop might be concerned about reform in his field.
 It’s easy to see how, when Carrie Fisher aged out of her position of Hot Actress DuJour, or when Jane Smith the Regular Hot Lady stopped being greeted every day on the sidewalk, either of these women could feel slighted or ignored and criticize society for this, because neither of them realizes that now that they’re not hot women anymore, they’re being treated the same as everyone else.
 Meanwhile, the woman of average or lower attractiveness (let alone a man) would kill for a free drink or the kind words of a passing stranger, and to them, Fisher’s comment that women aren’t allowed to age comes across as entitled and ignorant.

 It’s not that women aren’t allowed to age, it’s that attractive women who have aged no longer get treated better than the average person.
 To them, equality feels like oppression.

 A similar phenomenon is the way women react to treatment in online spaces, particularly gaming spaces and anonymous forums.
 Women frequently report rudeness and harassment from other users in these contexts, and it has become a major feminist issue discussed extensively by people like Anita Sarkeesian.
 What the women who experience this treatment don’t seem to realize is that online shit-talking is a fairly universal behaviour, directed at anyone and everyone, regardless of their sex.
 But women are used to being exempt from the sort of banter-insults familiar between men and boys.
 Women aren’t used to being told things like “OP is a faggot” or given death threats for dying in a game, so when they enter online spaces where a culture of hyperbolic banter is already established, or where anonymity facilitates nastier treatment of all, they interpret this behaviour as targeted, gender-based harassment.
-Even though online harassment is understood to be experienced about equally by both sexes (while threats of violence are more commonly directed at men and sexual remarks at women — who’da’thunk that someone trying to get under your skin might tailor their insult based on what will get the biggest rise out of you?).
+Even though online harassment is understood to be experienced about equally by both sexes (while threats of violence are more commonly directed at men and sexual remarks at women — unsurprising that a troll will choose an insult they think will most likely bother or upset you).

 Once again, women who are used to generally polite treatment feel targeted or mistreated when they experience normal treatment.